otto-de/api-guidelines/api-guidelines/rest/resources/collection-resources/rules/must-use-common-sorting-query-parameter.md

 ---
-type: MUST
 id: R100030
 ---

-# use common sorting query parameter
+# MUST use common sorting query parameter

 If simple sorting of the results is possible, the `sort` query parameter must be used.